HTMOT : Hierarchical Topic Modelling Over Time: Related Work

-\paragraph{Hierarchical Topic Modelling} Methods such as LDA and HDP provide interesting insights into the content of a corpus.
-However, these methods are only capable of extracting the higher order topics.
-Hence, new methods have been developed to also extract topic hierarchies which provide more fine-grained insights into the content of a corpus.
+Methods such as LDA and HDP are only capable of extracting a flat topic structure.
+Hence, new methods have been developed to model topic hierarchies.
+By extracting topics and sub-topics, we end up with more detailed information about a corpus.

-One method for hierarchical topic modelling is nHDP \cite{nHDP}.
+The state-of-the-art for hierarchical topic modelling is nHDP \citep{nHDP}.
 It models topic hierarchy by defining a potentially infinite tree where each node corresponds to a topic.
-At each level of the tree, we exactly have the HDP model.
-The difference is that when a word is assigned to a topic during training, there is a chance to go deeper in the tree based on a Bernoulli distribution.
-If we do go deeper, then we will choose a sub-topic in the same way we choose the parent topic except that now we work with a sub-corpus made up of the tokens assigned to the parent topic.
+At each branch of the tree, we exactly have the HDP model.
+The difference is that, when a word is assigned to a topic during training, there is a chance to go deeper in the tree based on a Bernoulli distribution.
+If we do go deeper, we repeat the HDP algorithm with a sub-corpus made up of the documents and tokens assigned to the selected topic.

-Other topic models have been proposed to model hierarchy \cite{PAMmix,LSHTM,nCRP}. hPAM \cite{PAMmix} proposes an acyclical graph structure instead of a tree to model topic hierarchy where high level topics can share low level topics while also modelling topic correlation; while this provides more precise relationships between topics, it is harder to display and navigate.
-LSHTM \cite{LSHTM} recursively applies LDA to the sub-corpus defined by the topics of the previous LDA application; hence, it requires a pre-defined set of parameters to define the shape of the final topic tree.
-Finally, the nCRP \cite{nCRP} is the predecessor of nHDP and works similarly except that it does not model the document-topic distribution resulting in mono-topic document modelling.
-Hence, nHDP is more powerful than \cite{LSHTM,nCRP} while keeping a strict tree structure contrary to \cite{PAMmix} which is easier to display.
+Other topic models have been proposed to model hierarchy. hPAM \citep{PAMmix} proposes a directed acyclical graph structure instead of a tree to model topic hierarchy.
+Thus, high level topics can share low level topics.
+While this provides more precise relationships between topics, it is harder to display and navigate.
+LSHTM \citep{LSHTM} recursively applies LDA to the sub-corpus defined by the topics of the previous LDA application.
+Hence, each new application of LDA provides a new depth to the topic tree.
+However, it requires a pre-defined set of parameters to define the shape of the final topic tree.
+Finally, the nCRP \citep{nCRP} is the predecessor of nHDP and works similarly.
+Nevertheless, it does not model the document-topic distribution as in nHDP.
+Consequently, the extracted documents do not have their own topic tree.
+Hence, nHDP is more powerful than LSHTM and nCRP\citep{LSHTM,nCRP} while keeping a strict tree structure contrary to hPAM \citep{PAMmix}.

-Extracting topic hierarchies provides a more fine-grained view of the data and is particularly useful in applications such as ontology learning \cite{8102916} and research idea recommendation\cite{Wang2019}.
-In particular, \citet{Wang2019} used Hierarchical Topic Modelling to discover a user's interest from articles read and cross-referenced these interests with current research trends to provide research ideas.